drbitboy/sftran3_gfortran_bug/README.md

 Brian Carcich, Latchmoor Services, LLC, BrianTCarcich@gmail.com, 2019-08-03

+# Minimal test case

+There is a minimal test case in test_zero.f; it should print [F = ...] twice when run, and it does when compiled with G77; however it does not when compiled with GFORTRAN.

 # Analysis

 ## Parallel diff of assembly code for failing vs. successful cases